What Causes Your Legs and Feet to Swell?

 - Ulceration – In severe cases of CVI, chronic swelling and skin changes can lead to the development of venous ulcers.
 These open sores are often painful and slow to heal.

-Entrust Your Vein Care to Vein911®
+Entrust Your Vein Care to Vein911® Vein Treatment Centers

 Vein disease often causes swollen legs and feet by interfering with efficient blood flow and causing venous hypertension.
 If you suspect that a vein issue may be the source of your leg and foot swelling, it is crucial to seek a specialized medical evaluation to ensure an accurate diagnosis and effective treatment plan.
-Contact Vein911® Vein Treatment Center today to request a consultation with a vascular specialist in Tampa, FL.
+Contact Vein911® Vein Treatment Centers today to request a consultation with a vascular specialist in Tampa, FL.
 If we determine that you have vein disease, we can help you feel better, heal better, and look better.